Kensington and Richmond line of the LSWR: Richmond as a residential centre

-Richmond had long had royal connections and in the nineteenth century, Richmond became increasingly desirable as a residential town.
+Richmond had long had royal connections and in the 19th century, Richmond became increasingly desirable as a residential town.
 The amenities available for the well-to-do made it attractive, and travel to the City of London by steamer made it attractive as a rural retreat.

 Richmond gained a railway connection in 1846 when the Richmond Railway reached the town, giving a quick connection to London.
 At first this was the Nine Elms terminus, but Waterloo became the London station from 1848.
 The Richmond Railway was taken over by the London and South Western Railway in 1847.
 The railway accelerated the establishment of an affluent class of professional people living in the area served, and in turn this attracted the LSWR's railway competitors to consider participating in the business of residential travel.
 The urge was enhanced by the LSWR's continuing difficulty in getting to the City of London: in a daily journey of twelve miles, the last two miles from Waterloo were far more time-consuming, and more aggravating than the first part of the journey.